AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 3. Use Condition to Allow Service Requests from Certain IP Addresses
 --------------------------------------------------------------------

-User can add “Condition” field to deny all requests not initiated from the Aviatrix Controller IP address or a range of CIDRs.
+A user can add a “Condition” field to deny all requests not initiated from the Aviatrix Controller IP address or a range of CIDRs.
 The following policy only allows service requests from IP address 192.0.2.0/24, or 54.31.45.88/32, or 203.0.113.0/24.